Selenium, zinc, and vitamin D supplementation affect the clinical course of COVID-19 infection in Hashimoto’s thyroiditis

 risk of hospitalization, 99.0% lower, RR 0.010, p < 0.001, treatment 0 of 270 (0.0%), control 24 of 86 (27.9%), NNT 3.6, relative risk is not 0 because of continuity correction due to zero events (with reciprocal of the contrasting arm), unadjusted.

 risk of severe case, 99.5% lower, RR 0.005, p < 0.001, treatment 0 of 270 (0.0%), control 51 of 86 (59.3%), NNT 1.7, relative risk is not 0 because of continuity correction due to zero events (with reciprocal of the contrasting arm), unadjusted.

 Effect extraction follows pre-specified rules prioritizing more serious outcomes.
 Submit updates

-Asimi et al., 22 May 2021, retrospective, Bosnia and Herzegovina, preprint, 3 authors, this trial uses multiple treatments in the treatment arm (combined with vitamin D and selenium) - results of individual treatments may vary.
+Asimi et al., 22 May 2021, retrospective, Bosnia and Herzegovina, preprint, 3 authors, this trial uses multiple treatments in the treatment arm (combined with vitamin D and zinc) - results of individual treatments may vary.

 Abstract: See discussions, stats, and author profiles for this publication at: https://www.researchgate.net/publication/351652823